dimadin/nav-menu-images/readme.txt

 == Changelog ==

+= 3.1 =
+* Released on
+* Don't cache media frame and instead load new each time
+* Don't overwrite `wp.media.view.settings` but extend it, and only with post data
+* Force listing of images uploading only to current post

 = 3.0 =
 * Released on 26th March 2013
 * Add support for active and hover menu item images